-Regional airlines, such as SkyWest Airlines, ExpressJet, Mesa, Air Wisconsin, Endeavor, Trans States, Compass and Republic, typically operate smaller aircraft on shorter distance routes than major and low-cost carriers.
-Several regional airlines, including Envoy, Endeavor, PSA, Piedmont and Horizon, are wholly-owned subsidiaries of major airlines.
+Regional airlines, including ExpressJet and SkyWest Airlines, typically operate smaller aircraft on shorter distance routes than major and low-cost carriers.
+Several regional airlines, including Endeavor, Envoy, Horizon, Piedmont and PSA, are wholly-owned subsidiaries of major airlines.

 Regional airlines generally do not try to establish an independent route system to compete with the major airlines.
 Rather, regional airlines typically enter into relationships with one or more major airlines, pursuant to which the regional airline agrees to use its smaller, lower-cost aircraft to carry passengers booked and ticketed by the major airline between a hub of the major airline and a smaller outlying city.
 In exchange for such services, the major airline pays the regional airline either a fixed flight fee, termed "contract" or "fixed-fee" flights, or the regional airline receives a percentage of applicable passenger ticket revenues, termed "prorate" or "revenue-sharing" flights, as described in more detail below.